Skincare Packaging

 Key Activities: CAD (Render & Assembly) · Lasercutting · Color Material Finish · Branding

-Over the course of a 2 weeks we rapidly iterated, testing opening mechanisms, materialsm and other features, testing these prototypes internally within our 20 person cohort and with professors using preference data to drive the final prototype’s form.
+Over the course of 2 weeks we rapidly iterated, testing opening mechanisms, materials, and other features.
+After feedback from design reviews, we isolated to 3 key designs and began modelling them in 2D and 3D programs.
+Once we lasercut our prototypes, we conducted testing internally within our 20 person cohort and professors using preference data to drive the final prototype’s form.

 Final Deliverables